 His choreography has been presented were presented at the Polish Dance Competition in Gdańsk; at the Didura Festival in Sanok; the 43rd International Dance Festival in Kuopio, Finland; in the Moscow Bolshoi Theatre; Bergen and Stavanger in Norway; Dance Salad Festival in Houston, Texas; The John F. Kennedy Center for the Performing Arts in Washington; Dancing Poznan - XIII International Dance Theatres Festival; Roberto Bolle and Friends Gala in Italy (Bologna, Florence, Rome, Spoleto, Verona, Santa Margherita di Pula); Xinjiang International Dance Festival in China; STS Festival in Warsaw and in the programmes of the II – VI Days of Dance Festival in the Polish National Opera.

-In 2020, Robert created a new full-length production of Don Juan for Poznan Ballet as well as a new work for Klaipeda State Music Theatre in Lithuania and staged the pas de deux Take Me With You for Stanislavsky Ballet in Moscow and Poznan Ballet in Poland.
+That same season, he choreographed Faust for Klaipeda State Music Theatre in Lithuania and staged the pas de deux Take Me With You to music by Radiohead for Stanislavsky Ballet in Moscow.

 In autumn 2021, Robert created a new Rite of Spring for Chemnitz Ballet in Germany.